|

 outside of this method.

-is used as one of them, the two other temporaries must
+Internally three temporaries are needed.
+The argument result is used as one of them, the two other temporaries must

 be passed explicitely.
-The three arguments result
+The three arguments result,

-must be pairwise different
+temp_1 and temp_2 must be pairwise different

 references and they must also differ from the bases and the